LordSuggy/Resume/README.md

+# Andrew Sugaya's Resume
+This is the boilerplate readme for React apps, but it's informative!
+Follow the readme to view the resume.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).